 God is doing a new thing

 Together with you, Wartburg Theological Seminary has been able to do the work to which we have been called.
-And for the generosity of the people listed in this magazine, we are deeply grateful to God.
+And for your generosity, we are deeply grateful to God.

 “God is about to do a new thing.”
 (Isaiah 43:19) This verse from Isaiah is one we have been using in one of our board committees to focus the work we are doing as we look to the future.
 And as we have walked with you through this past year, we know that God is doing a new thing through you and at Wartburg Theological Seminary.
 We are excited to continue the work God has called us to do for the sake of the church and its witness to a world in need.
 We pray you will continue to be part of this ministry with us.
 We could not do it without you!

 Thank you for your support of this ministry!
 We look forward to celebrating with you what God has done and continues to do!
 Together, I am confident we will do even more!

 Rev Louise N Johnson, WTS `99